cmuparlay/parlayhash/README.md

 ## Benchmarks

-Benchmarks comparing to other hash tables can be found in `benchmarks`.
-With `cmake` the following should work:
+Benchmarks for comparing performance to other hash maps can be found in `benchmarks`.
+With `cmake` the following can be used to compile and run the benchmakrs:

     git clone https://github.com/cmuparlay/parlayhash.git
     cd parlayhash